 With in-memory engines like Spark and NoSQL databases backed by better SLAs than their relational counterparts, organizations can provide business users with near real-time metrics.
 In addition, their new databases can easily interact with legacy setups without disrupting dependencies or requiring substantial workflow changes.

 Most organizations use different databases for Online Transactional Processing (OLTP) and Online Analytics Processing (OLAP).
 The OLAP database typically pulls data from several OLTP systems to generate analytics reports, but cannot operate in real time.
 Many organizations invest heavily in vendor-specific hardware and software tools to address this problem but still haven’t obtained real-time capacity.

 NoSQL databases create new possibilities for reducing data warehousing overhead, accommodating fresh system architectures and providing near real-time analytics via micro/millisecond SLAs.
 NoSQL databases complement existing solutions and enable proper handling of varied data sets — a core capability, considering that data variety is now a top issue for CIOs.
 Organizations must process information from a range of sources, including email, images, geospatial data, and text.
 NoSQL is ideal for this task in particular and for use in BI systems in general, since it offers efficient indexing and search capabilities, in addition to its distinctive key-value stores.

-In our next post, we’ll discuss some practical tips on how to make your NoSQL implementation work well.
+In my next post, I’ll discuss some practical tips on how to make your NoSQL implementation work well.

-Meanwhile, we’d be interested in your experience.
+Meanwhile, I’d be interested in your experience.
 Are you wrestling with a decision about next steps for a critical legacy system?
 Will you stay or will you go?